XMYSTERlOUSX/mega-link-downloader-bot/README.md

 Please Be kind to star and fork this repo!✨😇
 <br>

+## Features 💫
+ - Mega accounts are not needed!
+ - No limits will be occured!
+ - Custom thumbnail support!
+ - Custom caption support!
+ - Ability to download any file under 2GB and return as a telegram file!
+ -
 ## Known Issue (Please be kind enough to help me for fixing it if you can 🥺🙏)👇

 ➡️ <b>When downloading one link bot is being unresponsive for other users!</b>